Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 We have a new customer base in China with an innovative idea for an IoT product in the category of home automation.
 We identified the customer, vetted and secured the new customer's bill of materials through our digital platform.

 Our Arrow Asia Components team assisted with the sensor-to-sunset design work.
-The customer is entering full-scale production with the hardware design in place we didn't stock (03:25).
-Arrow engineers saw the opportunity to assist with the products data solution.
-As a result of that work, we're able to sell the customer's subscriptions to infrastructure as a service, platform as a service and an artificial intelligence machine learning tool, all are cloud-based.
-We were able to identify and engage with a customer via arrow.com, and we were able to deliver our reoccurring cloud-based IT solution via our ArrowSphere, Cloud Enablement Tool in marketplace.
+The customer is entering full-scale production with the hardware design in place we didn't stock.
+Arrow engineers saw the opportunity to assist with the product's data solution.
+As a result of that work, we were able to sell the customer's subscriptions to infrastructure as a service, platform as a service and an artificial-intelligent machine-learning tool, all are cloud-based.
+We were able to identify and engage with a customer via arrow.com, and we were able to deliver a reoccurring cloud-based IT solution via our ArrowSphere, Cloud Enablement Tool in marketplace.

-Meanwhile, the customer is delighted that we're able to meet so many of their needs with our comprehensive solutions, and to me, the best part is that, no one else can do it.
+Meanwhile, the customer is delighted that we're able to meet so many of their needs with our comprehensive solutions, and to me, the best part is that no one else can do it.
 This is just one small example of the kind of business that Arrow is now winning every day, all around the world.
-I mentioned it to illustrate the success of our fundamental strategy that uniquely addresses contemporary changes in our business environment.
+I mention it to illustrate the success of our fundamental strategy that uniquely addresses contemporary changes in our business environment.

-Turning back to the first quarter and to our current market conditions, Global Components, experienced strong demand.
+Turning back to the first quarter and to our current market conditions, Global Components experienced strong demand.
 First quarter, Global Components sales were $4.06 billion, up 10% year-over-year, and up 12% adjusted for foreign currencies.

 We saw robust growth in all three regions.
 We've noted a small increase in lead times across our line card and in some spot instances, significant lead time expansion.
 Entering the second quarter, the percentage of customers saying they did not have enough inventory was at the highest level since 2010.

 The percentage of customers saying they had too much inventory was at the lowest level in over 10 years.
-We've taken all appropriate steps, including taking on inventory to assure our customers get the parts they need.
-Keep in mind that when our sales growth approaches 10% or more, we make working capital investments that have short-term effects on our cash flow and returns.
+We've taken all appropriate steps, including taking on inventory. to assure our customers get the parts they need.
+Keep in mind that when our sales growth approaches 10% or more, we must make working capital investments that have short-term effects on our cash flow and returns.

 Global Enterprise Computing Solutions for the first quarter sales of $1.7 billion were in line with our expectation.
 Operating income is the best measure for this business, and that grew 5% adjusted for acquisitions and changes in foreign currency.